 Hawaii was beautiful but it’s not what it’s cracked up to be if you don’t leave the city /resort area.
 We booked a trip to Oahu and stayed at the Hilton Hawaiian Village Beach Resort which included flight for 3k on Costco Travel.

-The food was mediocre at Hilton Hawaiian Village Beach Resort.
+- The food was mediocre at Hilton Hawaiian Village Beach Resort.

-The smell… The sounds… They were horrid and I totally thought it was going to trigger a chain reaction but luckily it did not.
+The smell… The sounds… They were horrid and I totally thought it was going to trigger a chain reaction, but luckily it did not.

 I was so thankful to be on the ground and at home, but wanted to go immediately back because of all the flooding that happened while we were gone.

 Next time we vacation, I think we’ll try the Caribbean side of Mexico.